corda/corda-solutions/bn-apps/cordapp-updates-distribution/README.md

 5. Install the CorDapp to network participant's nodes and configure it as described [here](#participant-cordapp-configuration). `configPath` should point to the `settings.yaml` created during the step #2.
 6. If you are going to use [Corda-based transports](#corda-updates-transport) then install the CorDapp to the repository hoster's node and configure it as described [here](#repository-hoster-cordapp-configuration).
 7. Schedule periodic synchronization by invoking [ScheduleSyncFlow](#scheduling-synchronisation) from Corda shell on participant nodes
+8. Done.
+Once published, updates will appear in the local repositories of participants.
+Please bear in mind that node administrators will still have to [install updates manually](https://docs.corda.net/releases/release-M8.2/creating-a-cordapp.html#installing-apps).

 # Structure

 *CorDapp Distribution Service* consists of the following components: